wteo/solarSystem/README.md

 # Solar System

-Learn about the Solar System here!
+Want to learn more about the Solar System?
+You can do it right here in this educational and interactive Solar System environment!

 <br/>